-The Best Kitchen Tools We Bought for Less Than $50 in 2019
+The Best Kitchen Tools Our Editors Bought for Less Than $50

-Stock up on Food Network staffers' favorite kitchen tools of the year.
+Stock up on Food Network editors' favorite kitchen tools.

 If you love cooking as much as Food Network staffers, you’d probably agree with us when we say you can’t have too much of a good thing, especially when it comes to kitchen tools.
 Whether you have three favorite spatulas or swear by that one wooden spoon your mom gave you years ago, the right tool makes a world of difference when it comes to whipping together the perfect dish.

-Because we're always on the hunt for the best kitchen tools, we asked Food Network staffers to share the very best tool they bought during 2019.
-Read on to see if your personal favorite made the list — or what you need to add to your cart come 2020.
+Because we're always on the hunt for the best kitchen tools, we asked Food Network staffers to share the very best tool they bought recently.
+Read on to see if your personal favorite made the list — or what you need to add to your cart.

 I’ll never get over Stasher bags.
 They’re the solution to wasteful, single-use plastic zip top bags.
 These reusable bags are made of silicone and — even better than your regular old plastic bag — can be frozen, boiled and even baked in the oven!
 Plus, they come in so many cute colors and sizes.
 I take a snack-sized bag full of apple slices to work every day.
 I just bought four more for my kitchen!